zekarias-tilahun/SelfGNN/README.md

 | `Computers` | 13,381      | 245,778 | 767      | 10      | Co-purchased products network |
 | `CS`        | 18,333      | 81,894  | 6,805    | 15      | Collaboration network         |
 | `Physics`   | 34,493      | 247,962 | 8,415    | 5       | Collaboration network         |

+Any dataset from the PyTorch Geometric library can be used, however `SelfGNN` is tested only on the above datasets.